bio-tools/biohackathon2022/paper/paper.md

 Obsolete concepts: concepts that were juged to be obsolete in a later version but are not deleted from the owl ontology file.
 They are marked as deprecated but can still be referenced with their URI.

-Auxiliary concepts: concepts annotated with the property "notRecommandedForAnnotation".
+Auxiliary concepts: concepts annotated with the property "notRecommendedForAnnotation".
 This concept are usually placeholders to organize other sub-concepts and should not be use to annotate

 Valid concepts: concepts which are neither deprecated, from the newest 1.26 development version (not implemented in bio.tools) nor auxiliary.